 Save Your Back This Summer with These 7 Camping Tips

-Summer weather is here!
-This means there are more opportunities to go outdoors and have fun.
+The warm weather is here and that means more opportunities to go outdoors and have fun.
 One activity that many of us look forward to in the summer months is camping.
 The fresh air, a well-lit campfire and a dip in the lake are difficult to resist.
 But preparing for camping is just as important as enjoying it.
 Be ready for the unexpected.

 - Test your gear to ensure it works.
 Before packing materials in your vehicle, test your equipment to ensure it works and do so safely.